Weave Code

 • Pros:

-• Tight Laravel Integration: The package leverages Laravel’s service container, facades, and configuration system, reducing boilerplate and ensuring consistency with existing Laravel patterns.
+• Native Laravel Integration: The package leverages Laravel’s service container, facades, and configuration system, ensuring seamless integration with existing Laravel applications (v10+).
+This aligns with Laravel’s architectural patterns (e.g., dependency injection, service providers).

 • Cons: